People Take Pictures of Each Other

 "People Take Pictures of Each Other" is a song by the English rock band the Kinks from their sixth studio album, The Kinks Are the Village Green Preservation Society (1968).
 Written and sung by Ray Davies, the song was recorded in July 1968.
 The song features a breathless vocal from Davies as well as harpsichord and piano from Nicky Hopkins, which was likely the last contribution he ever made to a Kinks recording.

 Davies was inspired to write the song after attending a wedding and finding it strange that the bride and groom photographed one another.
 The lyrics satirise the absurdity of using photographs to prove one's existence.
-Retrospective commentators often describe the song the darker opposite of "Picture Book", another song on Village Green about photography.
+Retrospective commentators often describe the song as the darker opposite of "Picture Book", another song on Village Green about photography.
 Others comment that its status as closing track serves to summarise several of the album's themes.
 The Kinks performed "People Take Pictures of Each Other" in concert in 1973, and it has since been covered by the Dig.